josephsenior/Grinta-Agent/docs/codebase-analysis.md

 name = "forge-ai"  # Package name

 # But codebase is:
-openhands/  # Directory name
+Forge/  # Directory name
 ```

 **Impact:**
-- ⚠️ Confusion: Is it Forge or OpenHands?
+- ⚠️ Confusion: Is it Forge or Forge?
-- ⚠️ Imports use `openhands.*` but brand is Forge
+- ⚠️ Imports use `Forge.*` but brand is Forge
 - ⚠️ Legacy naming from fork/rebrand?

 **This is actually OK for now** (rebranding mid-project is risky), but worth noting for future refactor.